Antonio Salieri: Early Viennese period and operas (1770–1778)

-Armida was soon followed by Salieri's first truly popular success, a commedia per musica in the style of Carlo Goldoni La Fiera di Venezia (The Fair of Venice).
+Armida was soon followed by Salieri's first truly popular success, a commedia per musica in the style of Carlo Goldoni called La Fiera di Venezia (The Fair of Venice).
 La Fiera was written for Carnival in 1772 and premiered on 29 January.
 Here Salieri returned to his collaboration with the young Giovanni Boccherini, who crafted an original plot.
 La Fiera featured characters singing in three languages, a bustling portrayal of the Ascension-tide Fair and Carnival in Venice, and large and lengthy ensembles and choruses.
 It also included an innovative scene that combined a series of on-stage dances with singing from both solo protagonists and the chorus.
 This was a pattern imitated by later composers, most famously and successfully by Wolfgang Amadeus Mozart in Don Giovanni.
 Salieri also wrote several bravura arias for a soprano playing the part of a middle-class character that combined coloratura and concertante woodwind solos, another innovation for comic opera that was widely imitated.

 Salieri's next two operas were not particular or lasting successes.
 La secchia rapita (The Stolen Bucket) is a parody of the high flown and emotive arias found in Metastasian opera seria.
 It also contains innovative orchestrations, including the first known use of three tympani.
 Again a classic of Renaissance literature was the basis of the libretto by Boccherini, in this case, a comic mock-epic by Tassoni, in which a war between Modena and Bologna follows the theft of a bucket.
 This uneven work was followed by a popular comedic success La locandiera (The Mistress of the Inn), an adaptation of the classic and popular spoken stage comedy La locandiera by Carlo Goldoni, with the libretto prepared by Domenico Poggi.

 The majority of Salieri's modest number of instrumental works also date from this time.
 Salieri's instrumental works have been judged by various critics and scholars to lack the inspiration and innovation found in his writing for the stage.
 These orchestral works are mainly in the Galant style, and although they show some development toward the late classical, they reflect a general weakness in comparison to his operatic works of the same and later periods.
 These works were written for mostly unknown occasions and artists.
 They include two concertos for pianoforte, one in C major and one in B flat major (both 1773); a concerto for organ in C Major in two movements (the middle movement is missing from the autograph score, or perhaps, it was an improvised organ solo) (also 1773); and two concertante works: a concerto for oboe, violin and cello in D major (1770), and a flute and oboe concerto in C major (1774).
 These works are among the most frequently recorded of Salieri's compositions.